vcastro/phenorm_workshop/phenorm_workshop.md

 # Gold standard evaluation

-Although this approach is unsupervised it is still necessary to evaluate our results against some gold standard (typically from a clinician chart review).
+Although this approach is unsupervised, it is still necessary to evaluate our results against some gold standard (typically from a clinician chart review).
 Here we’ll classify 22 patients as ‘No asthma’ and set the remaining patients to ‘Yes asthma’.
 To compute specificity, sensitivity, and positive predicted value (PPV), we’ll set patients with a